 Figures 5 and 6 show Hubble Diagrams which plot K-corrected rest-frame B-band peak magnitudes and redshifts for the new supernovae of this paper.
 Figure 5 shows all of the data in the full set of supernovae.
 Figure 6 shows just the eleven HST supernovae from this paper.
-In the upper panel of (stretch-correthis latter figure, the $m_B$ values and uncertainties -- from Table 3 are plotted.
-In the lower panel, $m_B$ values have been corrected for host-galaxy extinction based on measured E(B-V) values.
+In the upper panel of this latter figure, the stretch- and K-corrected effective $m_B$ values and uncertainties are plotted.
+In the lower panel, effective $m_B$ values have also been corrected for host-galaxy extinction based on measured E(B-V) values.